fabianwilflingsederxxxl/techstack-tutorial/04-webpack-react-hmr/Readme.md

 document.querySelector(APP_CONTAINER_SELECTOR).innerHTML = '<h1>Hello Webpack!</h1>';
 ```

-If you want to use some of the most recent ES features in your client code,  you need to include the [Babel Polyfill](https://babeljs.io/docs/usage/polyfill/) before anything else in your bundle.
+If you want to use some of the most recent ES features in your client code you need to include the [Babel Polyfill](https://babeljs.io/docs/usage/polyfill/) before anything else in your bundle.

 * **Run:** `yarn add babel-polyfill`

-If you run ESLint on this file, it will complain about `document` being undefined.
+If you run ESLint on this file it will complain about the `document` being undefined.

 **Add** the following `env` in your `.eslintrc.json` to allow the use of `window` and `document`: